 - How does the Restatement treat bad faith and the duty to defend?

-- What are remedies for a breach of duties?
+- What are the remedies for a breach of duties?

 - How does the Reinstatement address reimbursement of defense costs?